 I'm a freelance writer of comics and fiction and this is my online portfolio.
 It’s aimed not only at readers who want to find out more about the stories they've enjoyed, but also at any editors out there who may be interested in working with a happening fella such as myself.

 What sort of thing do I write?
-I'm probably best known for writing comics for legendary British sci-fi anthology 2000 AD, for whom I've written two classic characters Judge Dredd and Robo-Hunter, as well as conceived and written two original series, Age Of The Wolf and Dandridge.
+I'm probably best known for writing comics for legendary British sci-fi anthology 2000 AD, for whom I've contributed to classic strips Judge Dredd and Robo-Hunter, as well as conceived and written two original series, Age Of The Wolf and Dandridge.

 I'm an experienced subeditor and copywriter, but you won't find much about that here.
 Try my LinkedIn profile instead.
 I'm also a seasoned film journalist and critic with a well-received academic book about fantasy cinema under my belt.